Table of contents

 L11 A Caribbean Fiesta

 M/F: Single bright color shirts.
-Ideally, bottom would be black for everybody.
+Ideally, bottom should be black for everybody.

 L12 Love and Longing